JavasMiddi/SFIA-Project1/README.md

 ### Risk Assessment
 The risk assessment was constructed using the format of a risk register, which was amended throughout the entirety of the project - setting out intial events to be considered, and evaluated at the end to ensure all risk were taken into consideration.

+### MoSCoW Prioritisation
+This form of documentation is used to set the guidelines for the project as an application.
+Using the acronym, it is a way of prioritising what tasks need to be completed first.
 _________________________________________________________________________________________________________________________________________________________________

 ## Testing